lf-edge/ekuiper/docs/en_US/manager-ui/overview.md

 ### View execution results

-Enter the Kuiper container to create a file:
+Enter the eKuiper container to create a file:

 ```shell
 # docker exec -it kuiper sh